kgilds/kwgsite/content/post/2017-05-20-blogdown-lessons.md

 featuredpath: ''
 linktitle: ''
 ---
 The biggest challenge in rendering the site was using the R studio GUI Git.
 How many times did I restart my computer before I deduced the problem.
 The Git process would stall out.
-I used the new Git desktop feature here and it worked to get the site rending and add content.
+I used the new Git desktop feature (https://desktop.github.com/) and it worked to get the site rending and add content.